-Raymond's Lake and Pond Associations have established regional partnerships with Maine Lakes Environmental Association and Lake Stewards of Maine.
 Raymond is also part of PACTS (Portland Area Comprehensive Transportation System), administered through GPCOG (Greater Portland Council of Governments), which coordinates transportation planning and investing.

-Raymond has been involved in a few regional studies pertaining to broadband, transportation and housing.
-In 2011, Raymond was part of the Lakes Region Service Study to assess the present and future needs for RTP and Lakes Region transportation.
+Raymond has been involved in regional studies pertaining to broadband, transportation and housing.
+In 2011, Raymond was part of the Lakes Region Service Study to assess the present and future needs for RTP Rides and Lakes Region transportation.
 Raymond is currently part of the Lakes Region Broadband Partnership study, which aims to assess the needs and current capacity for broadband services for communities in the Lakes Region.
 Raymond was also included in Cumberland County's 2024 Lakes Region Housing Study, which assessed housing insecurity and homelessness in the Lakes Region.